sbseltzer/game-design-evaluations/README.md

 One design element
 ```

+## Important Distinction

+It's easy for these to turn into a general game review where you talk about what you liked and didn't like about the game.
+DON'T SIMPLY DO THAT.
+The point is to, as objectively as you can, disect what worked and what didn't work about the game.
+What makes it tick?
+Where did it shine?
+Where were the rough spots?
+It's fine to make it about personal taste if it's framed in terms of design strengths/weaknesses, but at face value those types of observations have less value as a design exercise.

 # Why?

 I saw Jeff Vogel at GDC 2018 and [his presentation](https://www.youtube.com/watch?v=stxVBJem3Rs) inspired me to redirect my focus at honing my design skills again.
 Early on in life I spent a lot of time playing, imagining, experimenting, and prototyping before I even knew what that was.
 Doubling down on programming for years and allowing my creative skills to slip is one of my greatest regrets.
 I played and made fewer actual games during that time.
 I got pretty darn good at making tools and engine features, but after all that I had little creative growth to show for it.
 I consider this to be a sort of catch-up work.